BRP Gabriela Silang: Construction and design

 According to the Philippine Coast Guard (PCG), the OPV has a length of 83.6 meters and has a capacity of 64 crew members.
 She has a hybrid diesel-electric engine, a first for the PCG.

-The OPV has a helideck and a hangar that can accommodate the Airbus H145 helicopter (originally designated as Eurocopter EC145-T2) of the PCG.
-She also has a hyperbaric chamber for those who have diving sickness and a survivor room that can accommodate those who will be rescued.
+The OPV has a helideck and a hangar that can accommodate the Airbus H145 helicopter of the PCG.
+She also has a hyperbaric chamber for treating diving-related illnesses, as well as a survivor room equipped to accommodate rescued individuals.